Set File Encoding Dialog

 The Set File Encoding dialog is available from the Commands menu in the main window.
 It allows you to change a file's file type to Unicode or ANSI.

 This command has the same effect as opening a file in Notepad (under windows 2000 or XP) and changing the Encoding via the SaveAs dialog.
 Except FAR allows you to convert foreign language files using the Code Page select dropdown.
+Plus you can convert many files at a time.

 Note: In the FAR main window the selected file's encoding is displayed in the status line under the FAR file list.
+You can also enable the "Encoding" column for the FAR file list from the View menu (although this does tend to slow down the file list since every file in the list needs to be read).

 Encoding